himrocks24/Web-scraper/readme.md

 Limitation of this project:

 Since the source code of a particular website is different for different types of web pages, scraping simulates human web surfing.
-This project works on the URL: https://books.toscrape.com/index.html
+This project works on this URL: https://books.toscrape.com/index.html only.

 Working: